facebook/react/docs/docs/integrating-with-other-libraries.md

 ### Embedding React in a Backbone View

-Creating a Backbone wrapper around a react component is easy thanks to the flexibility of `ReactDOM.render()`.
+Creating a Backbone wrapper around a React component is easy thanks to the flexibility of `ReactDOM.render()`.
 While a typical application usually calls the `render` method just once, it may be called repeatedly to update props or to create multiple component trees.

 Each view will have an associated component, and when the view renders, `ReactDOM.render()` is used to render the component into the view's `el`.